 - The daily commute is fast-changing into an end-to-end “mobility experience,” conducted via a collaborative platform.
 The industry value chain will shift from the traditional supplier-OEM-dealer model, to an interconnected ecosystem of multiple players, including technology companies, infrastructure providers, mobility service providers, utilities and traffic management entities.
 Players in this ecosystem will need to define their own value proposition and then form partnerships to build and deliver truly differentiated products and services.
 OEMs will also need to develop trusted relationships directly with customers.
 Reaching and engaging with consumers across new channels will become increasingly important to OEMs and the mobility experiences that will define success by 2025.

 The paper The Road to 2025: A Vision of the Auto Industry Circa 2025 details three imperatives we believe are essential for the future success of all participants in the auto industry by 2025.
-Download it by filling in the form below.
+You might also find it interesting to learn more about digital solutions like IoT and AI in the automotive sector.